Pramodh-G/Model-Zoo/ResNet/resnet.md

 ## Introduction and Intuition

-The above paper focuses onn improving the depth of deep neural networks while not compromising on accuracy.Vanilla Deep networks suffer from a problem which is named as **degradation** (*completely different from over fitting*) in this paper.Degradation causes vanilla networks to have increased training losses (*as opposed to overfitting which causes lower training error*) when the number of layers is increased.The authors of the [paper](https://arxiv.org/abs/1512.03385) have credited this to the inability of optimizing the the network effeciently.
+The above paper focuses on improving the depth of deep neural networks while not compromising on accuracy.Vanilla Deep networks suffer from a problem which is named as **degradation** (*completely different from over fitting*) in this paper.Degradation causes vanilla networks to have increased training losses (*as opposed to overfitting which causes lower training error*) when the number of layers is increased.The authors of the [paper](https://arxiv.org/abs/1512.03385) have credited this to the inability of optimizing the the network effeciently.

 I am writing this summary to help my understanding,as well as anyone who might read this,along with my implementation too.The link to the implementation can be found [here](https://github.com/pramodh-1612/Model-Zoo/blob/master/ResNet_PyTorch.ipynb)